Moscow: Education

-The Pirogov Russian National Research Medical University (formerly known as Russian State Medical University) is a medical higher education institution in Moscow, Russia founded in 1906.
-It is fully accredited and recognized by Russia's Ministry of Education and Science and is currently under the authority of the Ministry of Health and Social Development.
+The Pirogov Russian National Research Medical University (formerly known as the Russian State Medical University) is a medical institution of higher education in Moscow, founded in 1906.
+This university is fully accredited and recognized by Russia's Ministry of Education and Science, and it is under the authority of the Ministry of Health and Social Development.
 Named after Russian surgeon and pedagogue N.I.
-Pirogov (1810–1888), it is one of the largest medical institutions and the first university in Russia to allow women to acquire degrees.
+Pirogov (1810–1888), the university is one of the largest medical institutions in Russia, and the first in the country allowing women to complete degrees.

-Moscow is one of the financial centers of the Russian Federation and CIS countries and is known for its business schools.
-Among them are the Financial University under the Government of the Russian Federation; Plekhanov Russian University of Economics; The State University of Management, and the National Research University - Higher School of Economics.
-They offer undergraduate degrees in management, finance, accounting, marketing, real estate, and economic theory, as well as Masters programs and MBAs.
-Most of them have branches in other regions of Russia and countries around the world.
+Moscow is one of the financial centers of the Russian Federation and the Commonwealth of Independent States (CIS), and the city is known for business schools.
+Among these are the Financial University under the Government of the Russian Federation, the Plekhanov Russian University of Economics, the State University of Management, and the National Research University—Higher School of Economics.
+These schools offer undergraduate degrees in management, finance, accounting, marketing, real estate, and economic theory; in addition, the schools offer master's degrees (including Masters of Business Administration [MBAs]).
+Most of these schools have branches in other regions of Russia and in other countries.